 The last gaming headset on our list is the HyperX Cloud Stinger.
 This headset comes in at around the same price point as the Xbox One Stereo Headset above, but we liked the feel of it a little better than the MS one.
 It’s super lightweight and padded so it feels great on your head.
 It is also a wired headset, like most of these, so it does not require batteries or charging, just plug in and go.
 The 50mm directional drivers in the speakers provide crystal clear quality and the volume control on the side of the headset itself is kind of nice, but a little annoying at the same time.
 It’s nice to have the volume controls at your fingertips on the controller, but there’s something about the volume dial on these ones that makes us feel like it’s more precise and we’re not fumbling around with the buttons trying to get things to sound how we want them.

 And our favorite feature, which may or may not appeal to you, is the swivel-to-mute microphone.
 I can’t tell you how many times I’ve been playing a game thinking I’m talking to my team only to find out that I’ve been muted the entire time without realizing it.
 Or when I’ve been talking to my wife and everyone in the game hears our conversation.
 Now, by swiveling the microphone up, as you would do if you weren’t talking, the microphone is automatically muted.
 We really dug that feature in this headset, but you may not want that.
 But all in all, this is a quality headset for a fair price.
-Coming in at around $50, this is perfect for the casual gamer that wants a decent headset, but doesn’t feel the need to spend a ton of money on it.
+Coming in at between $50 and $60, this is perfect for the casual gamer that wants a decent headset, but doesn’t feel the need to spend a ton of money on it.

 Polk Audio 4Shot